lake-wg/edhoc/draft-ietf-lake-edhoc.md

 {: #fig-coap2 title="Transferring EDHOC in CoAP when the Initiator is CoAP Server"}
 {: artwork-align="center"}

 To protect against denial-of-service attacks, the CoAP server MAY respond to the first POST request with a 4.01 (Unauthorized) containing an Echo option {{I-D.ietf-core-echo-request-tag}}.
 This forces the initiator to demonstrate its reachability at its apparent network address.
 If message fragmentation is needed, the EDHOC messages may be fragmented using the CoAP Block-Wise Transfer mechanism {{RFC7959}}.

 EDHOC does not restrict how error messages are transported with CoAP, as long as the appropriate error message can to be transported in response to a message that failed (see {{error}}).
+EDHOC error messages transported with CoAP are carried in the payload.

 ### Transferring EDHOC and OSCORE over CoAP

+When using EDHOC over CoAP for establishing an OSCORE Security Context, EDHOC error messages sent as CoAP responses MUST be sent in the payload of error responses, i.e., they MUST specify a CoAP error response code.
+In particular, it is RECOMMENDED that such error responses have response code either 4.00 (Bad Request) in case of client error (e.g., due to a malformed EDHOC message), or 5.00 (Internal Server Error) in case of server error (e.g., due to failure in deriving EDHOC key material).
+The Content-Format of the error response MUST be set to application/edhoc.

 A method for combining EDHOC and OSCORE protocols in two round-trips is specified in {{I-D.ietf-core-oscore-edhoc}}.

-When using EDHOC over CoAP for establishing an OSCORE Security Context, EDHOC error messages sent as CoAP responses MUST be error responses, i.e., they MUST specify a CoAP error response code.
-In particular, it is RECOMMENDED that such error responses have response code either 4.00 (Bad Request) in case of client error (e.g., due to a malformed EDHOC message), or 5.00 (Internal Server Error) in case of server error (e.g., due to failure in deriving EDHOC key material).

 # Compact Representation {#comrep}